 Jobs even used traditional narrative structure in his speeches and product launches.
 A formula, pure and simple that you can learn yourself.

 Act One: The status quo.
 We meet the characters and learn about their life at the moment.
 In this first act an inciting incident occurs that will set the scene for the future.
 Something changes.
-Think: innovation comes along.
+Innovation comes along.

 Act Two: A series of obstacles which must be overcome are presented to the hero.
-In a business context think: poor sales, intense competition or a myriad of interrelated system problems.
+In a business context: poor sales, intense competition or a myriad of interrelated system problems.

 Act Three: The conclusion and resolution.
 Everything is fixed.
 The world is ultimately a better place.
 The solution could be a product, a new process, or a new way of looking at the world.

-Using this structure will keep listeners hanging on… wanting to know more—right till the end.
+Using this structure will keep listeners wanting to know more—right till the end.
 It also gives you something to hang your ideas on.
-You’re less likely to get lost if you know where you’re heading.
+You’re less likely to get lost if you know where you’re going.

 Anxiety can lead to a dry mouth, so make sure you’re hydrated and keep your throat well lubricated.
-Water’s better than sugary sodas or other drinks (including energy drinks) which can often dry your mouth out even more.
+Water’s better than sugary sodas or other drinks (including energy drinks) which can often make you even more parched.
 Drink before, during and after your speech.
 Extra tip: maybe think about a quick bathroom visit right before you step up to the podium.

 Fear holds us back.
 You don’t have to white-knuckle it through every instance of public speaking.
-This is one realm where there are answers and solutions.
 Try a few of these tricks and tips.
 Practice.

-Walk right up to the microphone… and begin to speak as only you can.
+Walk up to the microphone… and speak as only you can.